Automotive Audio Measurement

-SoundCheck offers simple, fast and accurate testing of vehicle audio quality, from individual speaker components to complete in-vehicle infotainment and telematics systems.
-With interfaces to connect via Bluetooth, Lightning, USB and with individual MEMs devices, as well as analog connections, SoundCheck can handle the complexity and demands of testing in today’s vehicles.
+SoundCheck offers simple, fast and accurate automotive audio measurement, from individual speaker components to complete in-vehicle infotainment and telematics systems.
+With interfaces to connect via Bluetooth, Lightning, USB and with individual MEMs devices, as well as analog connections, SoundCheck easily handles the complexity and demands of testing in today’s vehicles.

 Automotive measurements include

 - Head unit and amplifier response & THD+N

 - Active noise cancellation effectiveness